wechicken456/Codenames-AI/README.md

 Competition entrants will need to submit two agents, one Codemaster and one Guesser.

+We strongly encourage teams to submit these agents as single python files whenever possible, mimicking the layout and structure of the example codemaster_GPT.py and guesser_GPT.py files.
+The exact functions that submitted Codemaster and Guesser Classes much provide in order to function are specified in the **Codenames AI Framework** section below.
+Entrants may submit additional files if they are required, but should provide complete instructions / documentation for their usage.
+Entrants should not modify any of the other files provided as part of this framework.

 Entrants will need to provide complete instructions for how to run their agents on the following hardware:
 * **Operating System:** Windows 11 or Ubuntu 24.04
 * **Processor:** AMD Ryzen Threadripper PRO 5955WX (64 MB cache, 16 cores, 32 threads, 4.0GHz to 4.5GHz)